Skip navigation

 Before taking lansoprazole, clarithromycin, and amoxicillin,

-- if you are taking sucralfate (Carafate), take it 30 minutes after you take lansoprazole, clarithromycin, and amoxicillin.
+• if you are taking sucralfate, take it 30 minutes after you take lansoprazole, clarithromycin, and amoxicillin.

-- tell your doctor if you have or have ever had a QT prolongation (an irregular heart rhythm that can lead to fainting, loss of consciousness, seizures, or sudden death) or an irregular heartbeat; low levels of potassium or magnesium in your blood; asthma, allergies, hives, hay fever, myasthenia gravis (a disease that causes muscle weakness); or kidney or liver disease.
+• tell your doctor if you have or have ever had a QT prolongation (a rare heart problem that may cause irregular heartbeat, fainting, or sudden death) or an irregular heartbeat; low levels of potassium or magnesium in your blood; asthma, allergies, hives, hay fever, myasthenia gravis (a disease of muscles and the nerves); or kidney or liver disease.

 What special dietary instructions should I follow?